-Although it has been around for sometime, it is only now that companies have started business management coaching.
+Although it has been around for sometime, it is only now that companies have started using professional coaching.
 While this may be a relatively new concept for some, business owners must evaluate the pros and cons carefully before introducing coaching into the business.

 Even government agencies and non-profit organizations have benefited a great deal from this cost-effective but powerful tool.
 Businesses today rely on business management coaching to improve workplace environment and expand their businesses.

 Some of the most common pros of using business management coaching in companies include:

 - High productivity

 - Marked decrease of turn over in employees

 - Lower costs

 - Increased profits

 Some of the areas where business coaching skills can be applied include:

 - Working relationships with colleagues and senior management